Korean MMA fighters have been a force to reckon with for nearly two decades.

 Honorable Mention: Sung Hoon Choo (Yoshihiro Akiyama AKA Sexiyama)

-He’s a former Judoka, who developed some serious power in his hands that led him to notable victories over Alan Belcher and his marvelous tattoo, and recently Shinya Aoki.
+Even though he excelled at judo, Choo Sung Hoon developed some serious power in his hands that led him to notable victories over Alan Belcher and his marvelous tattoo, and recently Shinya Aoki.

 He did win the Sherdog message boards for a while, because the mere mention of him would lead to a chain of Sexiyama jokes.